Rafael Obrador

-Rafael Obrador Burguera (born 18 November 2004) is a Spanish professional footballer who plays as a left-back for Real Madrid Castilla.
+Rafael Obrador Burguera (born 24 February 2004) is a Spanish professional footballer who plays as a left-back for Primeira Liga club Benfica.

 Club career

+Mallorca

-Born in Campos, Majorca, Balearic Islands, Obrador began playing football at the youth academy of CE Campos at the age of four, and joined RCD Mallorca's youth setup in 2014, aged ten.
+Born in Campos, Mallorca, Balearic Islands, Obrador began playing football at the youth academy of CE Campos at the age of four, and joined RCD Mallorca's youth setup in 2014, aged ten.
 On 10 October 2019, while still a youth, he signed his first professional contract, agreeing to a deal until 2024.